jpw/ai-goddess-namer/README.md

 `which python`

-..should point at the python interpreter in the env dir.
+…should point at the python interpreter in the env dir.

-`deactivate` when done.

 ## Prereqs